 School Nurse Certificate

-Admission: Fall and spring
+Admission: Fall and Spring

-Application deadline for fall is July 15.
+Application deadline for fall admission is July 1.

-About the program
+About the program Heading link

-This narrated PowerPoint discusses why you might decide to become certified in school nursing and why you should choose UIC to help you reach this goal.
+This narrated PowerPoint discusses why you might decide to become certified in school nursing and why you should choose UIC Nursing to help you reach this goal.
 You’ll also learn what it takes to get into and through the program.

-Ways to get info
+Ways to get info Heading link

-Program Length and Delivery
+Program Length and Delivery Heading link